WHAT TO EXPECT

 Welcome to WSR Launch Day!
-The following info is here to familiarize you with how we run a launch, and how you can maximize your time and contribute to the smooth running of the event.
+The following info will familiarize you with how we run a launch, and how you can maximize your time and contribute to the smooth running of the event.
 Once you’ve done it a few times, it will become second nature.

 On the morning of the launch, many club members meet at eRockets to load launch equipment.
-For a high-power launch at Cedarville’s Federal Rd.
-Field, this can often be the evening before the launch.
-For low power launches that happen nearby at Rip Rap Rd.
-Field, loading gear can take as little as 30 minutes.
+Sometimes we preload on Friday evening for a high-power launch.
+For low power launches, loading gear can take as little as 20-30 minutes.

 Setup at Federal Rd. takes around an hour, and just 30-40 minutes for Rip Rap.
 We ask that you arrive early enough to help out.
-It also gives you a chance to become familiar with the equipment and the process.
+This gives you a chance to become familiar with the equipment and the process.

 When you arrive at the field, pay attention to where and how others are parked.
-Set yourself and your gear up in a similar fashion to everyone else (like, if you have a truck or minivan, point the back end toward the flying field and set yourself up).
-At Rip Rap, this will be demonstrated by club members who are already there.
-DO NOT DRIVE THROUGH THE GRASS except to park.
-At Cedarville, park at an angle, with your car’s nose towards the creek (PAY ATTENTION).
+Set yourself and your gear up in a similar fashion to everyone else.
+At Rip Rap, DO NOT DRIVE THROUGH THE GRASS except to park.
+At Cedarville, CAREFULLY park at an angle, with your car’s nose towards the creek.
 NEVER DRIVE ON THE PLOWED FIELD.
-And if you need to retrieve a rocket from the other side of the creek, you will need to drive back out to the road and go down the other side of the culvert, staying on the grass until you can get your rocket.
+If you need to retrieve a rocket from the other side of the creek, you will need to drive back out to the road and go down the other side of the culvert, staying on the grass until you can get your rocket.
 If you need special mobility accommodations in the parking area, please let us know far enough ahead of time to try to figure something out.

 We’ll do a flyers’ meeting at the LCO table just before the beginning of the launch window, where we have a safety briefing and give the pertinent info for the day.
 (The common parts of the safety briefing can be found here.)
 We will also try to catch latecomers and brief them.

 RSO stands for Range Safety Officer.
-This person or people is responsible for the safety of the launch event during their shift.
+This person is responsible for the safety of the launch event during their shift.
 The way we run launches, senior club members take shifts acting as RSO.
 The responsibility of the RSO is to inspect rockets (especially large or high-power rockets, and those of visitors or first-timers) to make sure they are built well and that any safety rules that are in place are being followed.
-The biggest responsibility and privilege of the RSO is that they have the authority to deny any flight for safety violations. and that is an absolute authority.
-The RSO abides by the NAR Model Rocket Safety Code and the NAR High-Power Safety Code.
+The biggest responsibility and privilege of the RSO is that they have the absolute authority to deny any flight for any reason.
+The RSO ensures we abide by the NAR Model Rocket Safety Code and the NAR High-Power Safety Code.